Registered office: 4 Trenowth Terrace, Grampound Road, Cornwall, TR24EB

 c) Otherwise supporting persons with a psychiatry disability in particular with their ownership and use of an assistance dog with a view to promoting their independence in society.

 PADs Foundation are committed to both protecting & respecting your privacy and we take data protection very seriously.

-As you browse our website, get in touch with us, or use our services we collect information.
-This allows us to understand what you are interested in, and helps us improve the way we communicate with you about our services and fundraising.
+When you browse our website, get in touch with us, or use our services we collect information.
+This allows us to understand what you are interested in and helps us improve the way we communicate with you about our services and fundraising.

 However, we do need to collect and use your personal information for carefully considered and legitimate business purposes, which help PADs Foundation raise funds effectively and deliver our services.

 This statement explains how PADs Foundation collect and uses your personal information, what data we collect, our legal basis for its use, and also your rights in respect of personal data.